kuldeep-tolia/Finite_Volume_Method_Codes/Turbulent_Channel_Flow/readme.md

 -> The governing friction Reynolds number is assumed to be $Re_{\tau} = 395$.
 -> The results are compared with the DNS data available in the literature.

 Reference: R. D. Moser, J. Kim, and N. N. Mansour.
-Direct numerical simulation of turbulent channel flow up to Re τ =590.
+Direct numerical simulation of turbulent channel flow up to $Re_{\tau}=590$.
 Physics of Fluids, 11(4):943–945, 1999.